TryCatchHCF/DumpsterFire/README.md

 <img src=https://github.com/TryCatchHCF/DumpsterFire/blob/master/Screenshots/DumpsterFire_Custom_Categories.png></img>

 Your Fire module inherits from a class called FireModule.
-Copy the Fire module template from the Examples/ directory and implement the following class methods:
+As a starting point, you can copy an existing Fire module.
+Be sure to change the filename and all classname references in the file to match your new Fire.
+(Update the Category path referencesin the class's constructor methods too, if needed.)

 **Configure()** - Prompts user for input, populates FireModule’s parameters